 Welcome to the Swim Across America - Houston Open Water Swim!

-The 3rd annual SAA - Houston swim will be held on October 16, 2021 at our new venue: Lake Longhorn.
+The 6th annual SAA-Houston event will be held on October 5 at Margaritaville Lake Conroe.
 We welcome swimmers of all ages and skill levels to help us fight cancer at MD Anderson Cancer Center!

 Welcome to the Swim Across America - Houston Open Water Swim!
-Established in 2019, SAA - Houston has raised over $240,000 to our beneficiary: MD Anderson Cancer Center.
+Established in 2019, SAA - Houston has raised over $340,000 for our beneficiary: MD Anderson Cancer Center.
 Thank you for your support of cancer care in Houston.

 Each year we are proud to host over 250 swimmers and volunteers, spectators and supporters, as well as Olympians near and far at our charity swim.
-We are so excited to have you join us for our 3rd annual swim at Lake Longhorn!
+We are so excited to have you join us for our 6th annual swim at Margaritaville Lake Conroe!